jchurley95/react-styled-components-tutorial/README.md

 - JSX
 - CSS
 - Ternary statements
-- If you are not familiar with React: $LINK TO MY BASIC REACT TUTORIAL
+- If you are not familiar with React: https://github.homedepot.com/jch4905/basic-react-tutorial
-- If you are not familiar with CSS: $LINK TO A BASIC CSS TUTORIAL
+- If you are not familiar with CSS: https://www.w3schools.com/css/
 - If you are not familiar with Ternary Statements, just if/else written differently (familiar === true ? "familiar" : "not familiar")

 ## What are styled components?